Notes on the Geography of China: Shanghai: the New Chinese City

 Geography Bowl question: what city since 1990 has built almost 3,000 buildings of 18 or more stories?
 "New York?"
 BUZZZ.
 Sorry, team, the correct answer is Shanghai.

 "No other business street in the Far East shows such activity by day or such a blaze of brilliancy by night (with the possible exception of the Ginza in Tokyo)."
 So spoke the Far Eastern Economic Review in September, 1916.
-Since then, Nanjing Xilu has had its ups and downs, but it's still a very important shopping street.
+Since then, Nanjing Xilu has had its ups and downs.
 It's glitziest at night.
 The idea of pedestrianizing the street came, it seems, from Jean-Marie Charpentier, who opened an architectural practice here in 1984.

 Here, south of People's Park--and only a mile from the old Chinese city, is the Hong Kong New World Tower, whose occupants include Dupont, Fuji Xerox, Mitsui, and Toshiba.